davidfeng88/CollisionViz/README.md

 **Note**: the number of collisions on the round clock (e.g. 13:00) may be overrated.

-- Map panel

-The user can toggle four layers on and off the map.
+- Map panel: the user can toggle four layers on and off the map.
 By default, the heat map layer is turned on while the other three are turned off.
   * The heat map layer: shows a heat map based on all the collisions on 6/22/2017.
 One injury is counted as five normal collisions (where nobody was injured or killed).
 One death is counted as 100 normal collisions (fortunately the number of deaths is 0 on that day).
   * The traffic layer: shows the real-time (user time) traffic information.
   * The transit layer: displays the public transit network.